 San Francisco, CA 94110

-Clinical services include assessment and intervention offered at Zuckerberg San Francisco General Hospital and Trauma Center or, more commonly, in community settings including families’ homes, residential programs, shelters, and transitional housing programs.
+Clinical services include assessment and intervention offered via telehealth, at Zuckerberg San Francisco General Hospital and Trauma Center, or in community settings, including families’ homes, residential programs, shelters, and transitional housing programs.
 The program also provides consultation to multidisciplinary professionals serving expectant parents and children from birth through age five in early childhood education, primary care, and other service settings.

 Modalities of intervention include perinatal psychotherapy for expectant parents who are struggling with relational or mental health challenges that may negatively impact their transition to parenthood; infant-parent psychotherapy for infants or toddlers who are evidencing or at risk for difficulties in social-emotional development; infant-parent groups to enhance parental understanding of infant development; case and programmatic consultation and milieu-based therapeutic shadowing and therapeutic playgroups for toddlers and preschoolers who are exhibiting behavioral concerns in a group care setting.